Aegiq/lightworks/docs/source/sdk/photonic_circuit.rst

     :scale: 125%
     :align: center

-For advanced users, rather than calling the ``display`` method of the PhotonicCircuit, it is instead possible to use the included :doc:`../sdk_reference/display` object.
+For advanced users, rather than calling the ``display`` method of the PhotonicCircuit, it is instead possible to use the included :class:`display <lightworks.display>` object.
 Instead of displaying the circuit as soon as it is called, it will return the pyplot/drawing object, allowing this to be modified or saved to file directly.

 Parameterization
 ----------------

-Circuits in Lightworks support parameterization through a dedicated :doc:`../sdk_reference/parameter` object included within the module.
+Circuits in Lightworks support parameterization through a dedicated :class:`Parameter <lightworks.Parameter>` object included within the module.
 This allows for different values in the circuit to be modified after circuit creation, which can simplify the process of adjusting circuits.
 This Parameter object has a range of functionalities, which are detailed in the :doc:`parameters` section.
 To parametrize a circuit, we will start by defining a parameter, which we assign an initial value to and can optionally include a label which will be used when displaying.

 .. code-block:: Python